NOTE: The couples aspect of my practice is currently on hold and I am not able to accept new clients for relationship

-Loss and Grief: Most of my experience with bereavement has been around issues of miscarriage and infant loss, but I have also supported people through the loss of
+Loss and Grief: Most of my experience with bereavement has been with miscarriage and infant loss experiences, but I have also supported people through the loss of

 partners, friends, older children, and mentors.
 The most important aspect of supporting people through grief is really understanding where a person is in the wide range of possible loss reactions and

 to meet them there.
 It is a lot about acknowledgement, witnessing and holding space.
 Grief counseling is allowing people the space to find their own meaning.

 Parenting Transitions: Though most of my work has focused on individuals and couples transitioning from being childless to becoming parents, that is only the first

 of many parenting transitions that take place throughout the lifespan.
 Changes such as divorce, parental illness, and loss stress people’s coping and can leave them feeling exhausted and stuck.
 It is

 is easy to become overwhelmed with the layers of experience and to have trouble identifying the individual components.
 I enjoy working with people as they increase their understanding and skill in